corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/shell.md

 * `net.corda.finance.contracts.asset.Cash$State` is the fully-qualified name of the state type we are querying for.

 {{< note >}}
-For further guidance on the parameters used in shell commands, see the [Parameters Syntax section](#parameter-syntax) below.
+For further guidance on the parameters used in shell commands, see [Parameters syntax](#parameter-syntax) below.
 {{< /note >}}

 #### Example command output